-Often, the things that we learn in our childhood years — or later in the adolescent age — influence our thoughts, behavior and actions.
-Even as an adult, if we stay under long periods of stress, we might form negative beliefs about ourselves as a result.
-Living in cruel relationships, as with narcissists or psychopaths, may also make us rack up some serious low opinion about our self-worth.
+Often, the things that we learn in our childhood years — or later in the adolescent age — influence our thoughts, behavior, and actions.
+Childhood stress can cause low self-esteem in later years.
+Even as adults, if we stay under long periods of stress, we might form negative beliefs about ourselves.

 - Stressful life events and experiences

 - Difficult childhood conditions, such as abuse or trauma

 - Underlying mental health problems, such as depression